cometh-hq/connect-sdk-4337/README.md

 The project is built using a monorepo structure to further enhance modularity and scalability.

-This new structure allows for multiple projects, such as POCs and example applications, to coexist within the same repository while maintaining their individual architectures.
-Below is the revised directory structure:

 ### Monorepo Structure

-- `packages/`: Root directory for all projects within the monorepo, each project contained within its own subdirectory.
+- `packages/`: Directory for all subdirectories of the core sdk.
   - `sdk/`: The core functionnalitities of the sdk.
-  - `example/`: An example application interacting with the wallet.
-  - `example-wagmi/`: An example application interacting with the wallet using wagmi.

-Each project within the `packages/` directory follows the same internal architecture, as detailed below:
+  - `react/`: React providers and hooks to use connect.
+- `examples/`: Directory for all demo examples of the sdk.
+  - `demo/`: Basic demo using the core sdk.
+  - `react-hooks-demo/`: Basic demo using the react sdk.
+  - `wagmi-demo/`: Basic demo using the wagmi integration sdk.

 ## Getting Started